yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 Optional:

 - `backup_description` (String) The description of the backup schedule.
-- `cron_expression` (String) The cron expression for  backup schedule
+- `cron_expression` (String) The cron expression for the backup schedule
 - `retention_period_in_days` (Number) The retention period of the backup schedule.
-- `schedule_id` (String) The id of the backup schedule.
-Filled automatically on creating a backup schedule.
+- `schedule_id` (String) The ID of the backup schedule.
+Created automatically when the backup schedule is created.
 Used to get a specific backup schedule.
-- `state` (String) The state for  backup schedule.
-It is use to pause or resume the backup schedule.
-It can have value ACTIVE or PAUSED only.
+- `state` (String) The state of the backup schedule.
+Used to pause or resume the backup schedule.
+Valid values are ACTIVE or PAUSED.
-- `time_interval_in_days` (Number) The time interval in days for backup schedule.
+- `time_interval_in_days` (Number) The time interval in days for the backup schedule.

 <a id="nestedatt--cluster_info"></a>